 Let’s discuss the importance of a weekly review.
 If you have identified your goals, and are taking action towards them – awesome!
-Now what you need to do is make sure you are moving at the right pace into the right direction.
+To have a productive week, what you need to do is make sure you are moving at the right pace into the right direction.
 Unfortunately it’s so easy to get distracted or get slightly off target without even noticing it.
 A regular review process ensures that you stay on track and the actions you take are indeed bringing you closer to your goals.

 From my experience a three-level review process is the most effective – weekly, monthly, yearly.
 The weekly review is really where the bulk of your review work happens, but if you have the discipline to do it every week, soon it will become second nature to you and won’t take much time at all.